dcm4che/dcm4chee-arc-lang/README.md

 [ISO 639-1 two-letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the language (e.g. `es` for Spain, `pt` for Portuguese, `ru` for Russian).

 The second are located under `src/main/webapp/asserts/schema/`.
-For other languages then English, a subdirectory  with the [ISO 639-1 two-letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the language has to be created, including copies of that JSON Schema files with translated values for `"title"` and `"description"` JSON properties.
+For other languages than English, a subdirectory  with the [ISO 639-1 two-letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the language has to be created, including copies of that JSON Schema files with translated values for `"title"` and `"description"` JSON properties.